 About John Siddique

-John Siddique is the author of nine books, including Signposts of The Spiritual Journey, a book on accessing greater meaning in our lives, So (Collected New Poems 2011-21), and the widely loved children’s poetry collection Don’t Wear It on Your Head.
+John Siddique is a writer, photographer, and sacred teacher.
+He writes autofiction, essay, poetry, and fiction, and treats photography as central to his art and witness.
+He is the author of nine books, including Signposts of The Spiritual Journey, SO (Collected New Poems 2011–21), and the widely loved children’s collection Don’t Wear It on Your Head.
 His work has been featured in Time, The Tablet, Granta, The Guardian, Poetry Review, The Rialto, and on BBC Radio 3 and 4.

-John holds an MA in Literature and Creative Writing from Manchester Victoria University and is an Honorary Fellow of Leicester University.
-He is the former Canterbury Poet Laureate and was Poet in Residence at California State University, LA, for The British Council.
+Praise for his poetry includes The Times of India, which calls him “Rebellious by nature, pure at heart”.
+Novelist and New York Times correspondent Bina Shah has described him as “One of the best poets of our generation”.
+The Spectator calls Siddique “A stellar British poet”.
+John holds an MA in Literature and Creative Writing from Manchester Metropolitan University and is an Honorary Fellow of the University of Leicester.
+He is the former Canterbury Poet Laureate and was Poet in Residence at California State University, LA, for the British Council.

-John is the newly appointed Project Coordinator for The Royal Literary Fund and WritersMosaic in The North of England, where he leads literary events, commissions, and initiatives that redefine the mainstream in British literature.
-He is also dedicated to strengthening the network of RLF Fellows in the region, creating new opportunities and support systems for some of the UK’s most exceptional writers.
+John is the Project Coordinator for the Royal Literary Fund and WritersMosaic in the North of England, where he leads literary events, commissions, and initiatives that redefine the mainstream in British literature.
+He is dedicated to strengthening the literary network in the region, supporting the RLF’s work and Fellows, and creating new opportunities and support systems for some of the UK’s most exceptional writers.

 If you are interested in the sacred aspect of John’s work go here.